Plasma modeling: Fluid description

 To reduce the complexities in the kinetic description, the fluid model describes the plasma based on macroscopic quantities (velocity moments of the distribution such as density, mean velocity, and mean energy).
 The equations for macroscopic quantities, called fluid equations, are obtained by taking velocity moments of the Boltzmann equation or the Vlasov equation.
 The fluid equations are not closed without the determination of transport coefficients such as mobility, diffusion coefficient, averaged collision frequencies, and so on.
 To determine the transport coefficients, the velocity distribution function must be assumed/chosen.
 But this assumption can lead to a failure of capturing some physics.

 Hybrid kinetic/fluid description

 Although the kinetic model describes the physics accurately, it is more complex (and in the case of numerical simulations, more computationally intensive) than the fluid model.
 The hybrid model is a combination of fluid and kinetic models, treating some components of the system as a fluid, and others kinetically.
-The hybrid model is sometimes applied in space physics, when the simulation domain exceeds thousands of ion gyroradius scales, making it impractical to solve kinetic equations for electons.
+The hybrid model is sometimes applied in space physics, when the simulation domain exceeds thousands of ion gyroradius scales, making it impractical to solve kinetic equations for electrons.
 In this approach, magnetohydrodynamic fluid equations describe electrons, while the kinetic Vlasov equation describes ions.